 What you just read above (Ara ka mangu?) means How are you? – in Ivatan (the language spoken in Batanes Islands) Thank you for coming back to our blog!
-I know you’re hungry for adventure, that’s why we’re back here in Batanes!
-Not for the second, but for the third time! how time flies right?
+I know you’re hungry for more adventure, that’s why we’re here in the northernmost Philippine province – Batanes!

 Page 1: North Batan Tour

 Page 5: Where to Stay & Where to Eat

 And now that we’re back in our favorite Philippine Destination, it’s just right to go around the islands with the best tour agency in Batanes – Bisumi Tour and Services! and don’t just take my word for it, go check out their raving 5-STAR REVIEWS from real guest accounts, and find out how you’re assured of a 5-STAR adventure!

 This trip to Batanes is extra special because Mom is with me, so I planned this trip to be more of a relaxed-vacation one so she could have fun.
 Ready?

 We flew in Batanes with Philippine Airlines.
 And since all PAL flights to Batanes in Manila were transferred to Clark, my Mom and I had to ride a P2P Bus from Naia T3 to Clark Airport.
 This is an inconvenience to all PAL guests coming from Manila, if you don’t want to travel up north for your flight, there’s still SkyJet and Cebu Pacific.

 As soon as we arrived in Batanes, we were asked to pay ₱350.00 (~$6.6) for the Batanes Sustainable Ecotourism Fee at the Airport.
 After payment, you will be provided with a passport-like pamphlet – that will be stamped with each visit to major spots in the island-chain.